frunkers/ruzaevdima/README.md

 ### About Ruzaev Dmitry
-Dmitry, also known as the owlcorn — web-developer.
-He founded the [Frintest](http://frintest.com/) — IT blog about professional html & css.
+Dmitry, also known as the JanPunk — frontend developer.

 ### Languages and Tools
 ![JavaScript](https://img.shields.io/badge/-JavaScript-090909?style=flat&logo=javascript)